 Use the following procedure to add an external monitor for dual monitor configuration.
 Both the analyzer and the second monitor must have the color set to True Color.

-1. Power off the analyzer and the external monitor.
+1. Power on the analyzer.

 2. Connect the external monitor to the analyzer.